 In my previous blog I showed how to produce the ASCII map from world shapes loaded into SAP HANA.
 The Earth is shown the way we used to see it on maps.
 And by “we” I mean us living in Europe – in the middle of the universe, thanks to the Greenwich being a prime meridian.

 But it was not always be like that.
 The Greenwich Meridian as the international standard for zero degrees longitude has been agreed at The International Meridian Conference held in 1884.
 Before that different nations had their own reference systems.
-I used to live in Poland not far from the Warsaw meridian monument, which was erected 4 years before the conference.
+I used to live in the capital of Poland not far from the Warsaw meridian monument, which was erected 4 years before the conference.

 Looking even further into the ancient times – before America was known to people in Eurasia.
 Then the center of the world was somewhere around Arabian Peninsula, like on this Ptolemy’s world map from c.
 150 (source: Wikipedia).
 By the way, the most significant contribution of Ptolemy’s maps is the first uses of longitudinal and latitudinal lines!

-Yet even today not all maps use Greenwich as their middle line.
+Even today not all maps use Greenwich as their middle line.
 While living in Silicon Valley I discovered some America-centric maps.
 They made absolute sense for me by showing proximity of Asia to California – something that is not that obvious when looking at the Eurocentric maps.